simonjbeaumont/simonjbeaumont.github.io/music/_posts/2011-03-19-pedal-build.md

 ---
 layout: post
-title: the_n00bScreamer — The birth of a DIY FX pedal
+title: The birth of a DIY guitar FX pedal
 tags: guitar pedal project
 ---